Slim-fit pants: 1960s

-The 1970s
+1970s

 In the early 1970s, glam rock and rockabilly bands reviving the Teddy Boy look popularised drainpipe jeans in contrast to the flared trousers worn by hippies.
 Red tartan drainpipe jeans (as they were then called) were popular in the punk subculture of the late 1970s, and were worn by many bands and scene leaders such as Ramones, The Clash and Sex Pistols.

-The 1980s
+1980s

 Skin-tight acid-washed jeans were also popular in the 1980s with most heavy metal bands, and in particular those in the thrash metal scene, such as Anthrax, Megadeth, Metallica and Slayer.
 This was the trend for those who did not wear spandex, which was popular with the dominant heavy metal scene at the time.
 They were often worn with white high-top sneakers or basketball shoes like Converse.
 By the late 1980s, drainpipe pants were largely superseded by straight leg jeans like Levi 501s, but remained popular among fans of hard rock until the 1990s.
-Tight fitting jeans were also worn by pop stars like Michael Jackson and Freddie Mercury.
+Tight-fitting jeans were also worn by pop stars like Michael Jackson and Freddie Mercury.
 The 1980s also saw the revival of "stretch jeans," pioneered and popularized in the United States by Steven Kohn and Sal Parasuco.

-The 1990s
+1990s

 By the early 1990s, many glam metal bands such as Poison, Mötley Crüe, Kiss, Bon Jovi, and Slaughter, abandoned spandex and wore form fitted jeans.
 Tight jeans were also worn by members of the casual subculture from the late 80s until the mid 90s, including Ewan McGregor in Trainspotting.
 However, with the rise of grunge and hip-hop music in the mid 1990s and the post thrash movement, drainpipe jeans quickly went out of fashion in favor of baggy carpenter jeans, as worn by hip-hop/rap acts such as Kris Kross, Another Bad Creation, and Snoop Dogg.
 Flared jeans also made a comeback from the mid-1990s onward, furthering the move away from the drainpipe styles.

 2000s

 The 2000s saw the continued rejection of slim-fitting pants and jeans throughout the early and middle years in mainstream fashion.
 However, in 2005, fitted pants were reintroduced to the mainstream market for women.
 This new style of pants was called "skinny jeans".
 During its first year, skinny jeans were only sold online, and they were not available in stores.
 Initially, they were not well received by the public, though there were some early adopters.
 It was not until 2006 that skinny jeans gained more steam in fashion world, and by this time skinny jeans were being sold at shopping malls.
 Throughout 2007 skinny jeans received more mainstream exposure as fashion trends started moving away from the bell bottoms and baggy pants which had been dominant for the previous 10 years.
-Men's skinny jeans were introduced in 2008 and became the norm by 2009.
+Men's skinny jeans were introduced in the late 2000s and became the norm by 2009.